gt12889/rift-rewind/VIEW_SITE.md

 If you see this message, it means the Angular app hasn't been built yet:

+1. Navigate to frontend directory: `cd frontend`
-1. Make sure you ran `npm run build`
+2. Make sure you ran `npm run build`
-2. Check that `static/angular/index.html` exists
+3. Check that `static/angular/browser/index.html` exists (Angular 17+ outputs to browser subdirectory)
-3. Verify the build completed successfully
+4. Verify the build completed successfully

 ### Port Already in Use